kabk/go-theses-17-manus-nijhoff/src/writings/chapter-filter-troubles.md

 ## The Dérive

 GON:
-This reminds me of something.
+This reminds me of something great.
 Guy Debord, an artist from the international Situationist movement from the '50s on, defined the action of the dérive.[^derive] Literally translating to _drift_, the dérive is a method of getting lost, wandering aimlessly for periods ranging from several hours to several days or even weeks, only guided by urban space and observing the psychological states it invokes.
 It is a way of studying the emotional effects the city has.
 He called this _psychogeography_.[^psychogeography]

 ![A number of findings from the dérive were bundled into an anti-book in collaboration with Asger Jorn.
 The anti-book covers were made out of sandpaper, destroying every book that came in contact with it.](../img/anti-book.jpg)